pachadotdev/igraphlayout/README.md

 2. Move nodes around with your mouse to create custom layouts.
 3. Click "Ready" to save node coordinates back to the graph object.

+You can zoom in/out with the mouse wheel and drag the full network by clicking and dragging on the background.

 ## Installation

 ```r